 The Media Reports

-But whatever the case, a proper journalist should be able to at least look at the actual paper, especially when the link is right there at the bottom.
+But whatever the case, a proper journalist should be able to not trust a press release and look at the actual paper, especially when the link to it is right there at the bottom.
 Yet what do they make of it?
-On the day the press release is made public, the BBC picks it up first, writing:
+On the day the press release goes public, the BBC picks it up first, writing: